 (c) includes an estimate of the number of employees who will be bound by the agreement upon registration.

-(2) The Commission shall not under section 41 register an agreement as an industrial agreement to which an organisation or association of employees is a party, unless the employees who will be bound by the agreement upon registration are members of, or eligible to be members of, that organisation or association.
+(2) The Commission must not under section 41 register an agreement as an industrial agreement to which an organisation or association of employees is a party, unless the employees who will be bound by the agreement upon registration are members of, or eligible to be members of, that organisation or association.

 [Section 41A inserted: No. 20 of 2002 s.
-132.]
+132; amended: No. 30 of 2021 s.
+76(2).]

 42. Bargaining for industrial agreement, initiating